 That said, even with his inconsistent pad level and his existing need for refinement as a pass rusher, Smith shows enough promise to bank on.
 In run defense, he combines his brute strength and angle awareness to seal gaps and swallow up runners, and he has the size to absorb multiple blockers.
 And as a pass rusher, Smith has shown he can combine his burst and lateral agility with violent swims and rip moves.

 Smith already has a strong projection as a run defender in 0 and 1-technique alignments, and he has the tools to support development on the pass-rushing side as well.
-His stock is likely capped out in the Day 2 range, but Smith’s pure blend of traits could render him worthy of a top-75 pick in an era where personnel flexibility is so valuable.
+In the early rounds of the 2023 NFL Draft, Smith’s pure blend of traits at nose tackle will be coveted in an era where personnel flexibility is so valuable.